-Hong Kong Cancer Fund was established in 1987 to provide support, information and care to those living with cancer and to increase awareness and knowledge of cancer in our community.
+Hong Kong Cancer Fund was established in 1987 to provide support, information and care to those living with cancer and to increase awareness and knowledge of cancer in the community.

-CancerLink support centres under the Cancer Fund provide support by professional, and connect cancer patient support groups to form an extensive support network for cancer patients and families, offering emotional support and practical assistance to those touched by cancer.
+Our CancerLink support centres offer professional support and connect 22 cancer peer groups to form an extensive service network for those with cancer and their families, providing emotional support and practical assistance.

-This publication is one in a series of cancer information booklets which discuss different aspects of the disease, including possible treatment, side effects and emotional issues.
-You can also find cancer information at our website: http://www.cancer-fund.org
+This publication is one in a series of information booklets that discuss different aspects of cancer, including possible treatment, side effects and emotional issues.
+They are intended to inform you about available treatments and care.
+A soft copy of the booklet is also available on our website for free download.

-The free services offered by Hong Kong Cancer Fund are made possible only because of donation from the public, as the Cancer Fund receives no funding from the government or the Community Chest.
-If you would like to show your support and concern for cancer patients, please feel free to contact us.
-Your generosity will directly benefit cancer patients in Hong Kong.
-You can also make a donation online.
-Please visit our website: http://www.cancer-fund.org
+The free services offered by Hong Kong Cancer Fund are made possible only through donations from the public.
+If you would like to show your support and concern for cancer clients, please contact us.
+Your generosity will directly benefit those touched by cancer in Hong Kong.